Backbase/backbase.github.io/content/posts/2024/05/15/maintaining-legacy-code-with-micro-frontends/post.md

 ```
 ### Convert the existing app

-Add the plugin to the existing app in Angular 12 that acts as the shell.
+1. The existing app in Angular 12 acts as the shell.
+Add the plugin to configure it.
 ```shell
 $ npx @angular/cli@12 add @angular-architects/module-federation@12.5.3 --project yourProject
 ```
 NOTE: Replace `yourProject` with the name of your project.

-And adjust the resulting `webpack.config.js` as needed:
+2. Adjust the resulting `webpack.config.js` as needed:
 ```js
 const ModuleFederationPlugin = require('webpack/lib/container/ModuleFederationPlugin');